H&R Block Review

 High price tag

 H&R Block is one of the more expensive products on the market.
-Although they do offer a Federal Free Edition, the State Edition is expensive relative to other products.
+Although it does offer a Federal Free Edition, the State Edition is expensive relative to other products.
 The quality and reliability of H&R Block may be worth the price, but those primarily interested in a low-cost solution will definitely be able to find an alternative product.

 - Editions: Free Federal Edition, Basic, Deluxe, Premium